GDATASoftwareAG/wordpress-gdata-antivirus/Readme.txt

 Commercial entities are encouraged to contact us via vaas@gdata.de for more details on partnership opportunities.

+= Want to contribute? =

+While the released code is hosted on the WordPress svn, we develop the plugin on github.
+[Here you can find the repository for the plugin development](https://github.com/GDATASoftwareAG/wordpress-gdata-antivirus).

 == Screenshots ==
 1. Enter your credentials.
 2. Shows the image upload scan.